 John Jay Youth Football (Cross River, NY)is a non-profit organization formed for the purpose of promoting and sponsoring youth football in the Katonah-Lewisboro school district.
-Any resident of the district is eligible to register and play.
 We offer programs for kids from ages 8 to 13 (3rd grade to 8th grade) in age based structured teams.
 Questions can be addressed to:

 For John Jay Youth Football, volunteering is part of playbook

 John Jay Youth Football players Liam O’Shea, Ian Gallagher, Garrett Grant, Max Miraglia and Thomas Gaza during their recent visit to Blythedale Children’s Hospital in Valhalla.

 Before the playbook is finalized for the 2015 season, John Jay Youth Football players are asked to run a different kind of play off the field — by volunteering their time with the children at Blythedale Children’s Hospital in Valhalla.